Maghnie/docs/glossary.md

 ### Instanced component

-An instanced component is a [component data model](glossary.md#component-data-model) instanced for a specific [project](glossary.md#project).
-An instanced component is associated to exactly one project, the [pins ](glossary.md#pin)of the component data model it is instanced from may be mapped to the [datapoints ](glossary.md#datapoint)of the project.
+An instanced component is a [component data model](glossary.md#component-data-model) instanced for a specific [project](glossary.md#project) and it is associated to exactly one project.
+The [pins ](glossary.md#pin)of the component data model it is instanced from may be mapped to the [datapoints ](glossary.md#datapoint)of the project.
 Meta data [tags ](glossary.md#tag)may be added to an instanced component to further individualize it.

 ### Mapping